OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Please note that some of our products include links to or otherwise enable you to access products of third parties whose privacy practices differ from those of Microsoft.
 If you provide personal data to any of those products, your data is governed by their privacy policies.

-Learn MoreTop of page How to access and control your personal dataHow to access and control your personal data
+Learn moreTop of page How to access and control your personal dataHow to access and control your personal data

 You can also make choices about the collection and use of your data by Microsoft.
 You can control your personal data that Microsoft has obtained, and exercise your data protection rights, by contacting Microsoft or using various tools we provide.
 In some cases, your ability to access or control your personal data will be limited, as required or permitted by applicable law.
 How you can access or control your personal data will also depend on which products you use.
 For example, you can: